Reading time: 7 minutes Understanding the mind-body connection can truly enhance your well-being.

 How does this all relate to self care and better health?

 Joe was struggling with recurring headaches.
 He relied on coffee and painkillers to help him push through and recently he’s also been experiencing stomach cramps.
 He’d been thinking there wasn’t anything he could do.
 Then a friend suggested he get in touch and see if we could help.
 We discussed how feelings (physical sensations and emotions) are always information.
+We talked about his social context as well as the mind-body connection.
 Our starting point was to create a map of his experience.
 Here are the main clues we found.

 He realised that he was more likely to get headaches when he was feeling more critical of himself.
 And this was getting worse.
 He noticed that he was less resilient to stress when he was more critical of himself.
 When he was more stressed he skipped meals and didn’t drink enough water.
 Lack of food and water contributed to more headaches and they were more intense.
 He didn’t know that ibuprofen can have a detrimental impact on your stomach.